Colts 20, New York Giants 12

 FIRST QUARTER UPDATE

 Starting from the New York 41, Ballard gained seven yards on two rushes, then Luck had a pass batted down.
+Adam Vinatieri nailed a 52-yard field goal with room to spare to close the first quarter.

 The Giants moved to the Colts' seven on their second drive before the Colts held again.
 Josh Brown hit a 25-yard field goal to end a 42-yard drive.
 Manning had a 20-yard completion to Hakeem Nicks, but the Colts defense held on two rushes deep.